SMART: Self-Generating and Self-Validating Multi-Dimensional Assessment for LLMs' Mathematical Problem Solving: Experiments

-\textbf{Dimension specific-task results.} Our results indicate that the evaluated models generally demonstrate a strong capacity for problem understanding, with most LLM@Un scores exceeding 90\%.
+Our results indicate that the LLMs generally demonstrate a strong capacity for problem understanding, with most LLM@Un scores exceeding 90\%.
 This suggests a general proficiency in grasping relevant information and interpreting problem statements.
-However, significant performance disparities emerge in the reasoning dimension, where ACC@Re scores range widely from 9.05\% to 91.45\%.
-A similar divergence is observed in the reflection task with the highest score (78.62\%) being nearly nine times greater than the lowest (8.80\%).
-These findings suggest that symbolic reasoning and error reflection capabilities represent critical bottlenecks, particularly for lower-performing models.
-In contrast, the arithmetic and refinement tasks appear relatively more tractable for most models, with top-performing LLMs achieving near-perfect scores.
-For instance, o3 attains an ACC@Ar of 98.45\%, and DeepSeek-V3 achieves an ACC@R-m of 96.55\%, underscoring their strengths in computational and corrective abilities.
+However, significant performance disparities emerge in the Reasoning dimension, where ACC@Re scores range widely from 9.05\% to 93.61\%.
+A similar divergence is observed in the Reflection task, with the highest score (78.62\%) being nearly nine times greater than the lowest (8.80\%).
+These findings suggest that symbolic reasoning and error reflection capabilities represent critical bottlenecks, particularly for smaller models.
+In contrast, the Arithmetic and Refinement tasks appear relatively less challenging, with leading LLMs achieving near-perfect performance.
+For example, o3 attains an ACC@Ar of 98.45\%, while DeepSeek-V3 reaches an ACC@R-m of 96.55\%, demonstrating their strength in computational and corrective capabilities.